The 20 Best Summer Albums You Never Get To Hear

 'Mothership Connection' - Parliament

 The greatest sci-fi funk album ever recorded, though all the other Parliament albums come close.
-The risk of being caught mid-funk in the kitchen by a loved one is tremendous, but whatever...You need this shit right now.
+The risk of being caught mid-slap bass in the garden by a loved one is tremendous, but whatever...everyone goes insane in a heatwave anyway.
 Buy

 'Waiting for The Sun' - The Doors